UNIVERSITY OF THE AZORES

 Applications must firstly be made to your home university, and if selected they will nominate you to UAc.
 All students who have been nominated to take part in an Erasmus exchange will receive the appropriate UAc´s application form instructions.
 We will only consider applications from students who have been nominated by their home institution.

 If you wish to work rather than study, the UAc is glad to accept Erasmus trainees, in this case, an institutional agreement is not required.
-Please send us an e-mail stating what the traineeship might involve and we will assist you through the process.
+Please send us an e-mail stating what the traineeship might involve, and we will assist you through the process.
 Bellow, you may find the traineeships’ application deadlines.

 Our Erasmus Institutional Code is P ACORES01.